FlyingRabidUnicornPig/IQoLDecompiled/README.md

 3. Keep this repo updated with each IQoL update for source control.
 Plan for missed files, a double-check should be done every month or two.
 4. When do i make money from doing this?

+### New Features for release
+- Fixed quickstart offline mode (hopefully)
+- **Improved Console**
+  - You can see what your commands are doing
+  - Unlocked "cheat" and dev commands
+  - New commands
+    - `logAll < t | f >` set to true to see all logs, not just warnings or errors.
+This saves to your file as well.

 ### Bugs To Squash before release
 - Some sliders may start as float sliders when they should be integer sliders in editor. **Workaround** press apply and they will fix themselves.
 - Editor selector (drag-n-select) will have a drastically inappropriate window for the first frame sometimes, selecting arcs you didn't want to (Extremely bothersome when `ctrl`+selecting).
 Happens when zoom or time changes since last select.
 Seems to use the same screen space as the last select.
 (Maybe reset values after a select-end?) **No Workaround**